 Neither VFH nor FNCL has ever made a capital gains distribution and I do not expect them to make any moving forward.
 In my opinion, these two funds are equally tax-efficient.

 From a tax-loss harvesting perspective, investors may want to avoid using these two funds as substitutes for one another since they could be considered “substantially identical” (given that they track the same index and are identical in many ways).
+Investors may want to consider State Street’s ETF XLF and should read my comparison of VFH vs XLF.

 Bottom Line: VFH vs FNCL